vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 });
 ```

-Both of our custom properties declarations are equvivalent.
+Both of our custom properties declarations are equivalent.
 Now we could use it in styles:

 ```css
 .zero {